Gbury/ocaml-cgroups/README.md

 cgroup on /sys/fs/cgroup/memory type cgroup (rw,nosuid,nodev,noexec,relatime,memory)
 ```

-You can then create the appropriate directory and set the owner and permissions as desired:
+You can then create the appropriate directory and set the owner and permissions as desired,
+using the following commands (you may need root permission to do this).

 ```
 mkdir /sys/fs/cgroup/memory/foobar
 chown -R user:group /sys/fs/cgroup/memory/foobar
 ```

-## Other ressources
+## Other resources

-You can also take a lookt at the following link for some interesting
+You can also take a look at the following link for some interesting
 explanation about cgroups:
 https://www.kernel.org/doc/Documentation/cgroups/cgroups.txt